 Muscles are designed to stretch and contract in order to move our joints through their full range of motion.
-If they are not allowed to return to their normal resting length after contraction (as in during exercise), or if they are held a shortened position for lengthy periods (like hip flexors during sitting), they can shorten and become tight and inflexible.
+If they are not allowed to return to their normal resting length after contraction (as in during exercise), or if they are holding a shortened position for lengthy periods (like hip flexors during sitting), they can shorten and become tight and inflexible.
 Muscles also become short and inflexible when there is an imbalance in strength between muscle groups that are meant to work together.
 In such cases, one muscle group is over-loaded in trying to compensate for another weaker muscle group.

 Foam rolling works by compressing and stretching your muscles using your body weight against the roller while rolling along the muscle length.
 This helps to lengthen muscles and stretch them out, as well as to release trigger points by bringing blood to the area.
 Fresh blood helps muscles relax so they are able to settle back to their normal resting length.
 Rolling along the length of your muscles also helps keep your muscles supple and elastic by breaking down, and preventing the formation of adhesions found between muscle layers and the surrounding tissues.
 As always, repetition and consistency is key!
 If you want to see meaningful changes in the length and flexibility of your muscles, it is best to use the roller frequently after exercise and long periods of inactivity.